Choosing an Azure Kubernetes Fleet Manager option

 Fleet types

-A Kubernetes Fleet resource can be created with or without a hub cluster.
-A hub cluster is a managed Azure Kubernetes Service (AKS) cluster that acts as a hub to store and propagate Kubernetes resources.
+A Fleet Manager resource can be created with or without a hub cluster.
+A hub cluster is a managed Azure Kubernetes Service (AKS) cluster that acts as a hub to stage Kubernetes resources ready for placement.

-The following table compares the scenarios enabled by the hub cluster:
+Let's compares the scenarios enabled by the using a hub cluster.

-Without a hub cluster, Kubernetes Fleet acts solely as a grouping entity in Azure Resource Manager (ARM).
-Certain scenarios, such as update runs, don't require a Kubernetes API and thus don't require a hub cluster.
-To take full advantage of all the features available, you need a Kubernetes Fleet resource with a hub cluster.
+Without a hub cluster, Fleet Manager acts solely as a grouping entity in Azure Resource Manager (ARM).
+Certain features, such as Kubernetes and node image update runs and auto-upgrades, don't require a Kubernetes API and thus don't require a hub cluster.
+To take full advantage of all the features available, you need a Fleet Manager with a hub cluster.

 For more information, see Create a Kubernetes Fleet resource without a hub cluster.

-Upon the creation of a Kubernetes Fleet resource with a hub cluster, a hub AKS cluster is automatically created in the same subscription under a managed resource group that begins with FL_
+Upon the creation of a Fleet Manager with a hub cluster, a hub AKS cluster is automatically created in the same Azure subscription under a managed resource group that begins with FL_.
+To improve reliability, hub clusters are denied any user-initiated mutations to the corresponding AKS cluster (under the Fleet-managed resource group FL_) and their underlying Azure resources (under the AKS-managed resource group MC_FL_*), such as virtual machines (VMs).

-Hub clusters are exempted from Azure policies to avoid undesirable policy effects upon hub clusters.
+Hub clusters are exempted from Azure policies to avoid undesirable policy effects.

 Network access modes for hub cluster

-For a Kubernetes Fleet resource with a hub cluster, there are two network access modes:
+For a Fleet Manager with a hub cluster, there are two network access modes:

 For more information, see Create a Kubernetes Fleet resource with a public hub cluster.

-- Private hub clusters use a private AKS cluster as the hub, which prevents open access over the internet.
-All considerations for a private AKS cluster apply, so review the prerequisites and limitations to determine whether a Kubernetes Fleet resource with a private hub cluster meets your needs.
+• Private hub clusters use a private AKS cluster as the hub, which prevents open access over the internet.
+All considerations for a private AKS cluster apply, so review the prerequisites and limitations to determine whether a Fleet Manager with a private hub cluster meets your needs.

 Some other details to consider:

-- When using an AKS private cluster, you have the ability to configure fully qualified domain names (FQDNs) and FQDN subdomains.
-This functionality doesn't apply to the private hub cluster of the Kubernetes Fleet resource.
+• When using an AKS private cluster, you have the ability to configure fully qualified domain names (FQDNs) and FQDN subdomains.
+This functionality doesn't apply to the private hub cluster of the Fleet Manager.

-- When you use private hub clusters, you're required to specify the subnet in which the Kubernetes Fleet hub cluster's node VMs reside.
+• When you use private hub clusters, you're required to specify the subnet in which the Fleet Manager hub cluster's node VMs reside.
 This process differs slightly from the AKS private cluster equivalent.
-For more information, see create a Kubernetes Fleet resource with a private hub cluster.
+For more information, see create a Fleet Manager with a private hub cluster.

 Next steps